msrezaie/textual_cryptography/README.md

 ## Implementation
-This portfolio project was built using the Django web framework and is hosted on PythonAnywhere.
+This portfolio project is built using Django web framework and is hosted on PythonAnywhere.
 The media files, such as images and documents, are stored in an AWS S3 bucket.
 The database models are stored in SQLite.

 ### Packages Used
 - **WhiteNoise**: is used to serve static files (CSS & JavaScript) in my Django project.